Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 ------------

 To reduce wiring and save space it is possible to stack Bricks.
-You need a :ref:`Master Brick <master_brick>` at the bottom with a PC connection to route the data between the PC and the Bricks in the stack.
+The first (e.g. lowest) Brick in a Stack has to be a :ref:`Master Brick <master_brick>` This brick uses it's USB connection to route the data between the PC and the Bricks in the stack.

-The stacking is transparent, that means there is **no code change necessary** between a version that uses Bricks separately connected over USB to a PC or a version with an additional Master and stacked Bricks.
+The stacking is transparent, which means **no code change is necessary** between a version, that uses Bricks separately connected over USB to a PC, or a version with an additional Master and stacked Bricks.

-It is possible to use more than one Master Brick in a stack.
-But only the Master Brick at the bottom of the stack acts as the master of the stack.
+It is possible to use more than one Master Brick in a stack, but only the Master Brick at the bottom of the stack acts as the master of the stack.
 The other Master Bricks can however be used to connect more Bricklets.

-The master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
+The Master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
 Every driver Brick in the stack can to be powered by its own on-board power-connector.
 To again reduce wiring and save space it is possible to use a
 :ref:`Power Supply <primer_power_supplies>`, which
-is attached at the bottom of the stack (below the Master Brick).
+is attached at the bottom of the stack (below the lowest Master Brick).
-These boards power the stacks internal power signal.
+These boards power the stacks internal power pins.
 That means, that each driver Brick which is not powered by its on-board power-connector is powered through the stack by the Power Supply.

-Additionally the Power Supply creates a 5V signal to power the devices of the stack.
+Additionally the Power Supply creates a 5V line to power the devices of the stack.
 No power is drawn from the PC if a Power Supply is used.
-This is especially useful if a small embedded device is utilized to control the Bricks and Bricklets, since it might not be able to deliver the needed power.
+This is especially useful, if a small embedded device is utilized to control the Bricks and Bricklets, since it might not be able to deliver the needed power.